 1. Virginia boasts more miles (544, to be exact) of the famed Appalachian Trail than any other state, and 101 of those miles are within the 196,000-acre Shenandoah National Park.
 Be right at home backcountry camping or hitch a ride with a Trail Angel into one of the Appalachian Trail Communities.

 2. If you enjoy your adrenaline with a cityscape backdrop, you must visit Richmond.
 The James River courses through downtown and provides up to class IV rapids to canoe, raft and kayak.

 3. How remote can you go?
 Give False Cape State Park south of Virginia Beach a try.
 It's only accessible by foot, bicycle, boat or park service vehicle, and is one of the last few undeveloped areas along the Atlantic Ocean.

-13. Mud is the word when you take to one of Virginia's ATV destinations.
-The newest and most rapidly growing is Spearhead Trail System in St. Paul.
+11. Mud is the word when you take to one of Virginia's ATV destinations.
+The newest and most rapidly growing is Spearhead Trail System in the Heart of Appalachia.
 The trails are for ATVs, side-by-sides and dirt bikes; no horses allowed.

 16. A round of golf isn't simply a round of golf in Virginia.
 Here you'll find one of the world's great mountain courses, one of the world's great golf destinations, and courses designed by the world's biggest names.

 17. Blueway trails are emerging across Virginia.
 Some are based on historic travels while others are purely for recreation and beauty.
 Slide your kayak in the water near Mathews or Rocky Mount and breathe in nature's glory.
 More rivers and streams.